dbmi-bgm/magma/docs/meta-workflow.rst

 =============

 A meta-workflow is a json object that describes the general structure of a multi-step workflow.
-Stores general information for the multi-step workflow, as well as specific information for the workflows that are steps of the meta-workflow (step-workflows).
+Stores general information for the multi-step workflow, as well as specific information for each of the workflows that is step of the meta-workflow (step-workflow).

 Structure
 +++++++++